 - Help build financial strength by participating in sponsorship & grant requests and other fundraising activities

-The primary responsibility of the PROMOTIONS COMMITTEE is to create a unified marketing plan and to direct implementation of a total marketing program that fosters a quality image of the downtown as a center for business investment, shopping, services, and entertainment.
+The primary responsibility of the MARKETING & PROMOTIONS COMMITTEE is to create a unified marketing plan and to direct implementation of a total marketing program that fosters a quality image of the downtown as a center for business investment, shopping, services, and entertainment.
 Committee responsibilities include marketing plan development and maintenance, communications and public relations support, image and special event implementation, and retail promotion support.

 - Develop and implement a broad-based marketing plan that is reviewed annually and revised appropriately